gerardbm/dotfiles/README.md

 Sources: https://www.systutorials.com/docs/linux/man/1-lesskey/#lbAE

+### VirtualBox

+Packages for VirtualBox are not available in Debian 9.
+To install VirtualBox you must use the stretch-backports repository or the upstream third-party repository.
+More info, here: https://wiki.debian.org/VirtualBox.

 ## Navigation

 All shortcuts are vim-style (H, J, K, L + U, D) and they are configured to work without conflicts coherently between i3wm, tmux, (neo)vim et al. Explanation: